msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 ### notes on Tuya OpenAPI V2.0

  The OpenAPI v.
 2.0 (since June 20, 2023) uses two abstraction levels for device management: _standard devices_ and _code_.
-Standard devices are categorized by their set of functions, defined by common codes.
+Standard devices are categorized by their set of properties, defined by `codes`: a map links `code` to device `DP`.
 This allows the creation of DP maps for devices that are not Tuya natives but can still be controlled using the Tuya Cloud.

 Additionally, OpenAPI v.
 2.0 introduces the concept of _space_ and _subspace_ for defining the spatial location of devices.
 Spaces represent large areas, such as a home or office, while subspaces represent smaller areas within a space, such as a living room or bedroom.

+note:
-note: OpenAPI v.
-2.0 introduces also _virtual devices_ (i.e. SW-only models from custom projects or TuyaGo) not to be confused with TyaDAEMON's _virtual devices_ (subdevices: Tuya HW devices using a hub).
+  - OpenAPI v.
+2.0 also introduces _virtual devices_ (i.e. SW-only models from custom projects or TuyaGo) not to be confused with TyaDAEMON's _virtual devices_ (subdevices: Tuya HW devices using a hub).
 The _Tuya virtual devices_ do not affect TuyaDEAMON.
+  - For APPs (SmartLife) Max.
+Limits (2023-09-19) see [here](https://support.tuya.com/en/help/_detail/K9q79msw3accz).

 **The 'standard' access**
 > "The _standard instruction set_ lets you control devices from different manufacturers with a single set of instructions.
 However, to achieve standardization, mapping relationships shall be manually created, and Tuya cannot guarantee that all hardware products support this function."